cmeinecke/react-contact-manager/README.md

 Creating a simple contact manager app in React.
-Practice using hooks and
+Practice using hooks, UUID, and Semantic UI.